nmbrone/rkv/README.md

 # Rkv

-A simple ETS-based key-value storage with the ability to monitor changes.
+A simple ETS-based key-value storage with the ability to watch changes.

 ## Installation